Government promises to consider hiking road charges and tolls before end of term

 “They [National] are sticking with some campaign promises and not others,” she said.

-The Government denies a double standard saying it treats the NZTA the same as it does the rest of the coalition’s investment programme - and noting it had already increased funding for the New Dunedin Hospital build by $280 million.
+The Government denies a double standard, saying it treats NZTA the same as it does the rest of the coalition’s investment programme – and noting it had already increased funding for the new Dunedin Hospital build by $280 million.

 “The Government has the same expectation of NZTA as outlined in our decision to not provide further capital for the roads of regional significance projects, and instead require NZTA to manage these projects within the budget available,” Brown said.